Beroea

-Beroea (Βέροια, also trascribed as Berea) was an ancient city of the Hellenistic period and Roman Empire now known as Veria (or Veroia) in Macedonia, Northern Greece.
+Beroea (Βέροια, also transcribed as Berea) was an ancient city of the Hellenistic period and Roman Empire now known as Veria (or Veroia) in Macedonia, Northern Greece.
 It is a small city on the eastern side of the Vermio Mountains north of Mount Olympus.
+The capital, or headquarters, of the Macedonian koinon was the city of Beroia.
 The town is mentioned in the Acts of the Apostles as a place in which the apostles Paul, Silas and Timothy preached the Christian Gospel.

 Location

-Berea was in southwestern Macedonia.
+Berea was in central Macedonia.
 The city's foundation stood where Veria, or Kar-Verria, in Greece is today.
 In its unique position, it had a variety of terrain surrounding the city since then.

 Berea sat at the base of Mount Bermius, which is part of the Vermio Mountains and provides an ample supply of water for the city and the region.
 The main sources of water were the Haliacmon and Axios Rivers, which supported apple, peach and pear orchards.
 The area is prosperous with a hydroelectric dam on the Haliacmon powering the area's industrial sector.